 Eat real food and shun expensive protein supplements.
 Muscles can get all the protein they need from foods!

-- Lean meat, chicken, turkey, fish, eggs, low-fat milk, cheese, yogurt, tofu, and edamame are excellent protein sources.
+- Lean meat, chicken, turkey, fish, eggs, low-fat milk, cheese, yogurt, and tempeh are excellent protein sources.

-- Dried beans (such as black beans), chickpeas, lentils, nuts and seeds also are good sources of protein.
+- Tofu, edamame, beans (such as black beans), chickpeas, lentils, and several nuts and seeds also are good sources of protein.

 - Include some protein in every meal to help muscles recover.

 Active teens need snacks to boost calories.
-Here some backpack-friendly snacks:
+Here are some backpack-friendly snacks:

 - Trail mix